Memphis International Airport: Hub status

+Air-cargo company Federal Express moved its base to Memphis from Little Rock, Arkansas, in 1973.
+Memphis was selected because of its temperate climate and location in the middle of the country.
+The decision was credited with enabling the city to go from a river port of decreasing economic relevance to an important global distribution center.
+To accommodate the company's rapid growth and larger aircraft, a "superhub" facility opened in 1981, featuring new methods of handling freight containers and high-speed conveyor belts operated by a computer system.
+Memphis became the busiest airport by cargo traffic worldwide in 1992.
+By 2000, the hub processed over one million packages per night, and FedEx ran 150 daily flights from Memphis.

 Southern Airways was an important regional carrier at Memphis in the 1960s; it merged into Republic Airlines in 1979 as the first large merger after the passage of the Airline Deregulation Act.
 With the dismantling of the Civil Aeronautics Board (CAB) flight approval requirements, airlines began developing around a large hub model as opposed to the former point-to-point networks that were common before deregulation.
-Republic established Memphis as a hub operation in 1985 before merging into Northwest Airlines in 1986.
+Republic Airlines established Memphis as a hub operation in 1985 and began flights to Mexico in 1985–86.
+The company merged into Northwest Airlines in 1986.
 Northwest operated around 300 daily flights at the peak of the hub, including international flights to Canada, Mexico, and the Caribbean.
-Meanwhile, Northwest partner KLM launched the Tennessee city's first-ever transatlantic service in June 1995, using McDonnell Douglas MD-11s to fly to Amsterdam.
-The airport had spent $12.6 million on a new customs area in preparation for the route.
-KLM operated the flights until sometime between 2002 and 2003, when Northwest took over.
-Delta operated the route from the airline's merger with Northwest in 2008 to September 2012 when the route was discontinued.

-Federal Express (now FedEx Express) began operations in Memphis in 1973.
-It opened its current "SuperHub" facility on the north side of the airport in 1981, and maintains a large presence to the present day.
+KLM, a partner of Northwest, launched the airport's first transatlantic passenger flight to Amsterdam Airport Schiphol in June 1995.
+The airline used McDonnell Douglas MD-11 on the route.
+In preparation for the flight, the airport had constructed a customs facility that cost $12.6 million.
+In 2003, Northwest began flying the route instead, initially with a McDonnell Douglas DC-10-30, and later with an Airbus A330.

-Northwest was acquired by Delta Air Lines (which operates a large hub in Atlanta) in 2008, and Delta continued operating at Memphis as a hub, flying as many as 200 flights per day as recently as 2009.
-The carrier maintained the nonstop link to Amsterdam until 2012; it explained that expensive fuel, diminished passenger numbers, and the state of the American and European economies had compelled it to withdraw the service.
+Northwest was acquired by Delta Air Lines (which operates a large hub in Atlanta) in 2008.
+Delta maintained Memphis as a hub, flying as many as 200 flights per day in 2009.
+However, the carrier discontinued the Amsterdam link in September 2012 due to high fuel prices, diminished passenger numbers, and economic challenges.
 Delta continued to scale back its operations at Memphis before closing the hub in 2013.
 Passenger traffic at the airport declined for the next several years until it bottomed out at 3.5 million in 2015.